DWTechs/Checkard.js/README.md

 - No dependency
 - Very lightweight
 - Thoroughly tested
-- Works with browsers and Node.js
+- Works in Javascript, Typescript and Node.js
-- Works with Javascript and Typescript
+- Can be used as CommonJS module, EcmaScrypt module or IIFE
 - Old browsers support